 Bradford Loomis marries grit and melody to dig to the roots of American folklore and speak of the raw reality of the human condition with passion.
 His stories span several lifetimes of relatable emotions; bitterness & loss, deep longing & regret, enduring hope & love, elation & joy.

 Upon learning recently that his father was diagnosed with Early Onset Alzheimer’s disease, Bradford starting laying the ground work for this new project.
-Bravery and the Bell, (releasing March 24th 2017) is about legacy, both the lineage we are born into and that which we pass on.
+Bravery and the Bell, (released March 24th 2017) is about legacy, both the lineage we are born into and that which we pass on.
 Whether burdened or buoyed by our generational inheritance, this album confronts the drudgery of simply surviving and sounds a call to stand up to the things that stand in the way of us truly passionately pursuing that which we were made to be.

 Bradford’s influences include Chris Stapleton, the Swell Season, Johnny Cash T-Bone Burnett.